Bulldog Breed Guide

 Exercise Requirements for Bulldogs

-Bulldogs need moderate exercise daily to keep them healthy.
+Bulldogs need moderate exercise daily to keep them happy and help prevent any health issues.
 Their personalities are a lot calmer than most other breeds.
-Even though they like to be mellow, it is important to still keep up with daily physical activity.
+Even though they are likely to have a more mellow personality, it is important to still keep up with daily physical activity.
 Bulldogs are can easily become obese, so monitoring food intake and exercise is very important.

 Keep in mind that these dogs do not do well in warmer weather.
 Their shorter snout makes it difficult to breath in heat or humidity so try and avoid activity during hot periods of the day.